innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 a powerful environment where developers can work autonomously but within a framework that optimizes resources and maintains control over the infrastructure, reducing operational costs.

-But what does it costs to build and maintain such IDP exactly ?
+But what does it cost to build and maintain such IDP exactly ?
 To our view, *nothing*.
-If well engineered, with the right automation level to scale it on demand, the costs (SRE team included) are significantly smaller than the gains resulting f rom optimizing the work of tenths/hundreds of developers.
+If well engineered, with the right automation level to scale it on demand, the costs (SRE team included) are significantly smaller than the gains resulting from optimizing the work of tenths/hundreds of developers.

-Another significant colateral benefit: TSN **must** stay at the forefront of important IT and devops areas like DevSecOps, FinOps and now GreenOps.
+Another significant colateral benefit: TSN *must* stay at the forefront of important IT and devops areas like DevSecOps, FinOps and now GreenOps.
 Maintaining an IDP on standard cloud and open source technologies will significantly enhance developers and architects expertise in these domains.